8 Timeless Analytics Resources

 6. Netflix’s Culture Slides

-In a series of 124 slides that have become legendary in the tech world, Netflix sought to explain the way their unique culture worked.
+In that have become legendary in the tech world, Netflix sought to explain the way their unique culture worked.
 It’s mostly referenced when talking about building a culture of excellence and discipline at startups, but Netflix being a highly data-driven organization, it also serves as a blueprint for building a data-driven culture.
 The above slide contains one of the fundamental pieces of the Netflix culture: “Context, not Control.”
-Knowing how deeply Netflix believes in flexibility and information transparency makes it easier to understand how they’ve become such a juggernaut of data-driven innovation.
-Making data accessible rather than compartmentalizing it in a “data science” department can make a huge difference on how quickly your business is able to improve.
+Knowing how deeply Netflix believes in flexibility and information transparency makes it easier to understand how they’ve become such a juggernaut of data-driven innovation. rather than compartmentalizing it in a “data science” department can make a huge difference on how quickly your business is able to improve.
 It’s not just because you remove red tape from decision-making, but because you quickly instill a culture of looking into data for answers that disseminates all through the organization.
 That’s just one slide—there’s 123 more, and collectively they are the best introduction to culture-building that any startup could hope to read.

 6_netflix-culture